maxtoroq/XCST/README.md

 The [XCST schema](schemas/xcst.rng) is written in Relax NG and converted to XSD using [Trang], which requires Java.

+The compiler produces code that is compatible with C# 6 and Visual Basic 14.

 Building
 --------
 Run the following commands in PowerShell to build everything (source and tests).